-The Institute of Directors in Southern Africa (IoDSA) owns the copyright in the King Report on Governance for South Africa and the King Code of Governance Principles (King III).
-The Copyright Act No.98 of 1978 (the Act) protects IoDSA's copyright in King III.
+The Institute of Directors in Southern Africa (IoDSA) owns the copyright in the King Report on Corporate Governance and the King Code of Corporate Governance collectively referred to herein as King III.
+The Copyright Act No.98 of 1978 (the Act) protects IoDSA's copyright in relation to King III.

-Persons infringe on IoDSA's copyright if they perform any of the following actions, which the IoDSA has the exclusive right to do and to authorize to do (s23(1) and s6 of the Act):
+Any instances of use of King III that fall outside of the above permitted use criteria would need the prior written approval of the IoDSA.
+In particular persons infringe on IoDSA's copyright if they perform any of the following actions, which the IoDSA has the exclusive right to do and to authorise to do (s23(1) and s6 of the Act):

 In the event of infringement IoDSA will be entitled to institute civil action against the infringing persons and to claim damages, an interdict, delivery of the infringing works and/or reasonable royalties.

-Also, persons will be guilty of an offence if they import (for a purpose other than for private and domestic use), sell, let, by way of trade offers or exposes for sale or hire, or distribute (for the purposes of trade or for other purposes to such an extent that IoDSA is prejudicially affected) articles which they know to be infringing copies of the King III, without the authority of IoDSA (s27(1)).
-Persons who cause King III to be presented in public will also be guilty of an offence (s27(2)).
+Also, persons will be guilty of an offence if they use, sell, let, by way of trade offers or exposes for sale or hire, or distribute (for the purposes of trade or for other purposes to such an extent that IoDSA is prejudicially affected) articles which they know to be infringing copies of the King III, without the authority of IoDSA (s27(1) of the Act).
+Persons who cause King III to be presented in public will also be guilty of an offence (s27(2) of the Act).
 IoDSA reserves its right to institute civil proceedings in addition to criminal proceedings.

 In the event that IoDSA provides permission for reproduction, to conduct presentations or any of the other actions requiring authority, it reserves the right to charge a royalty fee should the reproduction, presentations or other actions be intended for commercial purposes, eg as is the case with selling a book or other publications and conferences.

 The King III Report should be referenced as: